-The Kenosha closed in 1963, 36 years after it opened.
+Many Hollywood stars performed live at the Kenosha, including Frank Sinatra, Bing Crosby, Nat King Cole, Lawrence Welk and the Three Stooges.
+It closed on April 21, 1963, 36 years after it opened.
+Standard Theatres Inc. sold the theater with a stipulation in the deed that it could not be used as a theater for 30 years.
+Standard also owned the Lake Theatre in Kenosha and did not want competition.
 It was later used as a warehouse and a flea market before being closed permanently.
-Due to its years of neglect, the roof leaked badly and much of the interior was damaged by the water exposure.
+Due to years of neglect, the roof leaked badly and much of the interior was damaged by the water exposure.